TechGrounds-Cloud8/cloud8-benbui797/04_Security_1/SEC-E01_Symmetric2.md

 So in order to solve the mystery, I'll dive deeper into both RSA and Diffie-Hellman methods and their differences.

-**Diffie-Hellmann**
+**Diffie-Hellmann-Merkle Key Exchange**
 These two mathematicians first identified the problem now commonly referred to as the Diffie Hellman problem.
+Ralph Merkle enhanced and did most of the work for the key exchange part.
 It is a relation between two real prime numbers that share a common value (or actually the result of a function between the two).
 This common value is also known as the `shared secret`.
 Both parties can let the other know they have knowledge of this secret without sharing their own keys.

 As a typical example with Alice and Bob: